Kahmul/SoulsSpeedruns-Save-Organizer/README.md

 ## Planned Features

-- Editing savefiles themselves to adjust stats/items (likely only for DS1)
+- Editing savefiles to adjust stats/items for characters (likely only for DS1)
 - Allowing users to add support for other games to the organizer themselves

 ## Troubleshooting